0xUgochukwu/Ugo-Finance/README.md

 `$ flask run`
 Visit the URL outputted by flask to see the App in action.
 You will need to `register` and `login` to use the featues of the app.

 That's it!
-The app should be running seamlessly on your local computer, if you have any issues or questions you can reach out to me via email or Twitter.
+The app should be running seamlessly on your local computer at this poiny, if you have any issues or questions you can reach out to me via email or Twitter.

-### I hope you like the app :-)
+### I hope you enjoy the app :-)